dxw/playbook/guides/style-guide.md

 Do not use:

-* in terms of (Very rarely actually used to describe one thing in terms of another.
-Often a verbal tick.
-Can usually just be omitted)
+* in terms of (very rarely actually used to describe one thing in terms of another and is often a verbal tick which can usually just be omitted)
 * look to
 * with regards to
-* separate out (The 'out' is redundant)
+* separate out (the 'out' is redundant)
 * we will aim to... (are we doing it or not?)

 ## A-Z